 The Cayman National Museum is a great introduction to Cayman’s culture.
 Over the years the building has been utilised for many different purposes including storing armaments, the Old Court House, a police station, a school and for the offices of the first Commissioners.
 The Museum now houses permanent exhibits, themed displays and artefacts canvassing Cayman’s art and traditions and natural history and includes boats, furniture, textiles, paintings and ceramics.
 There is also a simulated submarine as well as a children’s gallery with interesting interactive exhibits.

 The Mastic Reserve & Trail is an area of 843 acres that runs through a centuries-old dry woodland forest in the centre of Grand Cayman.
 Set up to protect the largest area of old growth forest remaining in the Cayman Islands, it also protects a variety of animals, plants, endemic orchids, trees and birds.
 Guided hikes with a trained naturalist take place by arrangement most days of the week and one Saturday of the month.
-KYD$44 for adults and KYD$24 for children (minimum recommended age 10 years).
+CI$52 for adults and CI$30 for children (minimum recommended age 10 years).
 Private tours are available for CI$52 for adults and CI$30 for children age 8 to 12 years old.
 Minimum of six people per group.
 (345) 749 1121.